ufs-community/ufs-weather-model/doc/README_MACOSX.txt

     cd NCEPlibs
     ./make_ncep_libs.sh -s macosx -c gnu -d /usr/local/NCEPlibs-20180401 -o 1 2>&1 | tee log.make

+14. Download and install Intel Math Kernel Library MKL to /usr/local/mkl using the installer script

-12. Build model.
+15. Build model.
 Change to top-level directory of NEMSfv3gfs.

-    # Set environment variables for MACOSX with clang/gfortran
-    . modulefiles/macosx.gnu/fv3

     # Build model
     cd tests
+    ./compile.sh $PWD/../FV3 macosx.gnu 'CCPP=N'          2>&1 | tee log.compile # without CCPP
-    ./compile.sh $PWD/../FV3 macosx.gnu 2>&1 | tee log.compile
+    ./compile.sh $PWD/../FV3 macosx.gnu 'CCPP=Y'          2>&1 | tee log.compile # with CCPP, hybrid mode

-13. Set up the run directory using the template on Theia or Cheyenne at some location on your machine:
+16. Set up the run directory using the template on Theia or Cheyenne at some location on your machine:

     a) copy the contents of the run directory templates to where you want to run the model, change to this directory (these folders are read-only, i.e. users might have to add the write-flag after copying/rsyncing them)